mortezaipo/sample/README.md

 > **NOTE:** if your sites returns HTML, then fill `CONTENT PATTERN` section with xpath format, otherwise if it returns JSON, then fill this section with JSON key names.

+If you want to call extra function in your url, just put your function name in it like `commandlinefu` configuration file and implement your function as a `staticmethod` in `Utils` class.

 ### Contribute
 If you know a website or a service which provide sample commands, kindly keep me in touch, I will update